tswater/wrf_hydro_run/README.txt

 To clean the output AND preprocessing from the folder, run scripts/clean.py Note that you may need to change the run directory listed in clean.py

+KNOWN ISSUES:
+	- wrf_regrid.py sometimes fails to properly regrid forcing files no known solution, other than manually editing the reprojected files to remove the abnormal gridcells.
+Problem will cause wrf_hydro to crash part way through on or immediately after the date of the improperly regrided file.
+	- TauDEM has no reported "nodata" value for the flow direction output (and corresponding variable in Fulldom_hires.nc) but wrf does have a nodata value.
+No known problems have occured, but may become an issue